tri3h/webserver/README.md

 **Migration.hs** is responsible for applying migrations to a database.
 </details>

+Also there is folder */Types* with types.
-All three parts are splitted into files with the same names.
-For example, there are 4 files with a name *Tag.hs*: one in the Server part, one in the Handler part, one in the Database part and one in the Types.
-All of these 4 files are responsible for actions with tags.
-But each of them do his part of the job.
+These parts are splitted into files with the same names.
+For example, there are 4 files with a name *User.hs*: one in the Server part, one in the Handler part, one in the Database part and one in the Types.
+Some have only 3 files (without handler part).

 <details>
 <summary>Additional parts</summary>

-Additional parts are folders */scripts*, */DatabaseMigrations* and */test*:

 - *Scripts* contains sh scripts with curl requests in main folder and additional utility scripts in *utility* folder.